 While Women’s Day is all about celebrating women’s achievements, it is also important to reflect on what holds them back.
 Gender violence and domestic abuse predominantly affects women.
 I look at some stats on it from the UK for the

-Abuse and the psychological impact it can have erodes self esteem, chips away at confidence, can traumatise victims for a long time, at the very least it takes up valuable brain space, and robs people of their potential.
+Abuse and the psychological impact it can have erodes self esteem, chips away at confidence, can traumatise victims for a long time.
+It robs people of their potential.

 I was recently watching this excellent Pakistani drama which looks at harrowing stories of different women who are victims of domestic abuse at the hands of spouses, family members, in-laws, physically, emotionally, mentally.
 It made me think of all the different ways in which domestic abuse takes place, how countless women are slowly, viciously tormented, humiliated, broken by the people they depend on.
 Often victims don’t even realize that they are being abused because of its insidious nature.